 If a person cannot accept others, then in reflection that means seeing something personal and within one’s own life which cannot be accepted.

-- If believing you have personal acceptance but the actions of others bother you… well then that indicates still having something to explore for self improvement.
+- To believe you have personal acceptance, but the actions of others bother you… Well, then that indicates still having something to explore for self-improvement.

-- If the actions of another person are bothersome beyond acceptance… while it might seem simpler to change that person, it’s in fact often easier to change a personal situation to improve everything in reflection.
+- If the actions of another person are bothersome beyond acceptance, while it might seem more straightforward to change that person, it’s in fact often easier to change the surrounding situation to improve everything in reflection.

 Living a life of acceptance doesn’t mean to live a life of no action at all.

 Accept life is to be active.
 Discover that many layers of activity exist, many of which almost seem passive to an outsider but still quite proactive in reality.

 Step 4: Create a Lifestyle Around Acceptance